 How can scientists probe into the human brain, whose development is both intricate and inaccessible?
 An approach gaining popularity at Emory and around the world is to grow brain-like structures in the laboratory, using human cells.
 These structures are called brain organoids.

-In the middle of October, Emory’s Department of Human Genetics held a workshop aimed at teaching others the latest techniques for culturing and probing brain organoids.
+In mid-October, Emory’s Department of Human Genetics held a workshop aimed at teaching others the latest techniques for culturing and probing brain organoids.
 Ten scientists from the United States, Spain, Japan and Australia spent five days learning how to grow brain organoids and how to visualize and analyze the cells inside them.

 In founding the Hub, the trio wanted to tackle challenges facing the relatively new brain organoid field, such as reproducibility and quality control.
 They also wanted to engage in education and outreach.
 The result is like America’s Test Kitchen — for a set of very complex laboratory procedures.